Justin-Gold/Website1/README.md

 # Website1
-This is an example of my first website
+This is an example of my first website.
 To open the website follow these steps
 1. Download the .zip file titled "Website1.zip
 2. Unzip it